scambier/TQ-Bundler/README.md

 ### Include your files

-In all languages, paths are in the format of `"sub.folder.file"`.
-Paths are resolved absolutely, starting from the root of your project (see example [here](https://github.com/scambier/TQ-Bundler/blob/master/tests/lua/sub/nested.lua)).
+In all languages, paths are in the format of `"folder.subfolder.file"`.
+Paths are resolved relatively from the root of your project (see example [here](https://github.com/scambier/TQ-Bundler/blob/master/tests/lua/sub/nested.lua)).

+All `include`s are recursively resolved, with respect to their declaration order. `include`s **must** be on their own line (1 per line).

 ```lua
 -- Lua syntax